ericwoud/buildR64arch/README.md

 ```
 ./build.sh -F
 ```
-Choose `sdmmc` in the script instead of `emmc`.
-Now format the emmc and let it setup rootfs.

 Make sure your internet connection is working on the R64.
 Ping 8.8.8.8 should work.

-Now build the whole image, same as before.
+Choose `emmc` in the script instead of `sdmmc`.
+Now format the emmc and let it setup rootfs.

 ## R64/R3 Build/Install emmc version using image